Winsor School: Arts

 Fifth and sixth graders have drama, arts, and theatre classes interwoven into their schedules.
 In seventh and eighth grades, however, students can take a wide variety of art electives that include sculpture, Shakespeare performance, dance, set design, painting, digital art, and more.

 In the Upper School, Winsor offers electives in drama, dance, visual art, and music.
 More specifically, drama courses consist of acting, directing, and theatre tech.
 Dance electives consist of both group and independent dance.
 Visual art courses consist of painting, drawing, architecture, printmaking, ceramics, photography, and art history.
 Music electives consist of chamber orchestra, guitar, percussion, music technology, and piano.
 Winsor also has a choir called Small Chorus and an all-senior a cappella group called Senior Small.

 Winsor students frequently put on theatre productions in collaboration with students from the Belmont Hill School and the Roxbury Latin School.

 Athletics

-Winsor has a range of sports teams on the varsity, junior varsity, and middle school levels.
+Winsor's sports teams compete in the Eastern Independent League.
+The school offers a variety of sports teams on the varsity, junior varsity, and middle school levels.